catehuang/rain-alert/README.md

 # rain-alert

-Get weather information in 48 hours from Open Weather api and send an email to reminder people to bring an umbrella if it's going to rain in next 48 hours.
+Get weather information from Open Weather api and send an email to reminder people to bring an umbrella if it's going to rain in next 48 hours.